Skip to content

 CPI is an index of average consumer prices.
 The cumulative change from 2000-2025 gives a clear benchmark for how purchasing power shifted over the full dataset.

-Denmark inflation rate calculator (CPI)
+Denmark cumulative inflation calculator (CPI)

 The inflation shortfall is not a fee you paid—it’s an estimate of how much more you’d need in the end year to match the start-year purchasing power (same currency).
 If the CPI index rises, prices are higher on average, so the same nominal amount buys less.